The Golden Truth About Psyllium Husk

-A pretty nice thing about psyllium is that it is available in all forms – pills, powder, seeds, husks, or mixed in a flavored fiber supplement.
+A pretty nice thing about psyllium is that it is available in all forms – pills, powder, seeds, husks, or mixed in a flavored psyllium husk supplement.
 It can be found in any convenience store, Walmart, Target, or you can purchase it online via Amazon or through official supplement websites.

 Depending on the form of psyllium you’d like to use, you can either incorporate it in your meals or drink it alone.
 The thing is – it’s not that… tasty.
 In fact, it’s not the weird taste but rather the chalky, gritty powder that clumps on your teeth.
 That’s why there are flavored fiber supplements that, aside from psyllium, have other nutrients.

 One of such tasty brands is ColonBroom; it is packed with strawberry flavor making the fiber trip enjoyable and delicious!